bogatinovskijasmin/bogatinovskijasmin/_posts/2020-12-18-Representation-learning.md

 There are various difference ascepts of the VAE framework.
 Adding a regularizing parameter infront of the KL term, allows to implicitly contorl for the amount of independece enforced on the output.
 Thus one can either use simmulated annealing, or add it as large constant (e.g beta VAE).
 Thus one can end up in representations with different richness.
 For example, with large beta's one allows for emphasised independance between the latent factors enfored with the isotropic covarince of the latent factor embedding that encodes it.
 This is has interesting observation in causality learning.
 Another interesting extension is the recurrent variational autoencoder.
 It is extension of the VAE framework but at the same time it takes into account the previos state encoded by a hidden layer in an LSTM for example.
 Another interesting extension is regularizing the value for beta using a closed-loop system when the value for the regularization parameter using the KL divergence as input.

+In dimensionality reduction there are other dimensions and areas of research like 1) sufficient dimensionality reduction, where the goal is to find $P(y\|x) = P(y\|u^{T}x)$;  or 2) metric learning where the goal is to find the semi-positive definiteness matrix A such that it is optimized some criteria involving the Mahalanobis distance.
+However, we give them here as keywords, without going further in detail.
+The curious reader may further investigate these terms.